 In the end, he won the Taça de Portugal trophy, the Supertaça Cândido de Oliveira (Portuguese Super Cup) trophy, the UEFA Champions League and the UEFA Europa League (formerly referred to as the UEFA Cup).

+Jose Mourinho made himself a household name in world football when he took over at Chelsea.
 José Mourinho was in Charge of Chelsea for two different stints.
 His first stint was after leaving Porto in 2004.
 He assumed the role of Chelsea’s manager, the second under the new ownership of Roman Abramovich.
 He resumed on July 1, 2004 and left the role on September 20, 2007 by mutual consent.
 He returned to Stamford Bridge after six years on July 1, 2013 and also left the club by mutual consent one-and-a-half seasons later on December 17, 2015.

 In the six years he spent at Chelsea over two different stints, he broke a number of records at the club and helped guide the club into the modern era.
 He managed a total of 320 matches and won 204 of them.
 He drew 65 and lost 51 of the remaining 119 matches of that total.
 He gained cult hero status by leading the club to their first top flight title in 50 years; their first ever Premier League title.
 He also won the FA Cup, the League Cup (now known as the Carabao Cup) and the Community Shield.